 • Courses must be graded (no P/F and no S/U) with a B- or above to be eligible for Honors credits

 • Earn a cumulative degree GPA of at least a 3.40

 • Meet the departmental Honors GPA requirement (in the major or overall), if applicable

 • Submit a hard copy of your approved Honors thesis with a signed approval form to the Honors Program office.

 • An electronic submission to Digital Commons is highly recommended, but not a requirement.

-If you have any questions about the honors degree, please contact Dr. Natalie Munro, Director of Undergraduate Studies.
+If you have any questions about the honors degree, please contact Dr. Alexia Smith, Director of Undergraduate Studies.